No Way to Treat a Lady (album): Singles

-The advance single from the album issued in June 1975 paired the tracks "You Don't Need a Reason" and "Bluebird," the former - written by Alex Harvey who'd penned Reddy's number 1 hit "Delta Dawn" - being the intended A-side.
-However a week after the single's release Capitol Records with Reddy's husband/manager Jeff Wald issued a statement announcing that "Bluebird" - a Leon Russell composition - would be promoted as the A-side.
-"Bluebird" would debut on the Billboards Hot 100 dated July 5, with a parallel debut on the magazine's Easy Listening Top 40, only to become the least successful lead single from a Helen Reddy album since "No Sad Song" from Reddy's second album Helen Reddy peaked at number 62 in 1972.
+The advance single from the album issued in June 1975 paired the tracks "You Don't Need a Reason" and "Bluebird", the former – written by Alex Harvey who had penned Reddy's number 1 hit "Delta Dawn" – being the intended A-side.
+However a week after the single's release Capitol Records with Reddy's husband/manager Jeff Wald issued a statement announcing that "Bluebird" – a Leon Russell composition – would be promoted as the A-side.
+"Bluebird" would debut on the Billboards Hot 100 dated 5 July, with a parallel debut on the magazine's Easy Listening Top 40, only to become the least successful lead single from a Reddy album since "No Sad Song" from her second album Helen Reddy peaked at number 62 in 1972.
 Capitol Records evidently had misgivings about both sides of the advance single from No Way to Treat a Lady, as parallel with the album's June 1975 release the track "Ain't No Way to Treat a Lady" was rush released as a single, with "Bluebird" resultantly stalling at number 35 on the Hot 100 to drop off that chart after only six weeks.
-"Bluebird" did manage to rise as high as number 5 the Top Ten on the Billboard Easy Listening Top 40 in an eight week chart tenure, and was also a minor hit in both Canada (number 51) and New Zealand (number 40).
+"Bluebird" did manage to rise as high as number 5 in the top ten on the Billboard Easy Listening Top 40 in an eight-week chart tenure, and was also a minor hit in both Canada (number 51) and New Zealand (number 40).
 Despite its statistically low profile in her repertoire, "Bluebird" would be spoken of fondly by Reddy: "I love Leon Russell's writing and I love this song.
 It was an integral part of my repertoire for nearly 30 years, and I never tired of singing it."